felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 {{< figure src="/img/bananagrams.jpg" position="center" caption="" >}}

 Bananagrams is a word game that can be quickly summarized as "Real-time Scrabble without a board or points".
 Its 144 letter tiles come in a banana-shaped pouch that looks adorable.
 The official way to play Bananagrams is simple enough ([click here for the official rules](/img/bananagrams-how-to-play.jpg)).
 However, what I would like to discuss in this post is a variant I discovered by accident that I simply like to call: Collaborative Bananagrams.
+Here is a 40 seconds video demonstration of the game being played:

+{{< youtube "D-fq7p7NRlY" >}}

 # Rules of Collaborative Bananagrams